You are here

 - Register Your Youth Program or Camp - Register your program with the Office of Risk Management annually.
 Please register your youth program.
 This process requires basic information and will take approximately 5 minutes to complete.
-Some youth programs must meet additional requirements mandated by the Maryland Department of Health and Mental Hygiene (DHMH).
-If so, your program must also complete the New Youth Camp Application form, as required by DHMH.
+The University requires all youth programs to meet the requirements mandated by the Maryland Department of Health (MDH).

 - Institute a Screening Process to Select Staff and Volunteers - It is critical for all youth programs and camps to develop an appropriate screening process to select program staff and volunteers.
 This includes, but is not limited to, requiring background checks and child protective services checks prior to the start of the program or camp.

 Please review and follow all procedures to complete Background Checks and Fingerprinting for program staff members.

 - Develop Written Safety Procedures and Conduct Staff Training

 Developing the following safety procedures is intended to address the hazards and risks associated with operating a camp or youth program.
 Training program staff on these procedures and written plans, assists in ensuring that your staff will implement the procedures as written.
 DHMH requires the following procedures:

 - An Emergency Preparedness Plan, including procedures and documented drills.